-by Randy, Vayable guide and software developer
+by Randy, Vayable traveler and software developer

 I couldn’t even pick out Thailand on a map, let alone speak the language or understand the culture.
 My understanding of ‘Thai’ began and ended with a delivery of fried spring rolls and a ginger chicken dish to my Los Angeles home.
 I was as green as possible when I began a new life in the ‘Land of Smiles’ over 6 years ago.